Most Common Questions

 If required, you can order the power option which will block all output ports and regulate DC voltage to the antenna input.

 GPS Source splitters are broadband and tuned between 1GHz to 2 GHz.
-All Splitters cover L1/L2, GLONASS, Galileo and QSZZ frequencies standard.
+All splitters cover L1/L2, GLONASS, Galileo, and BeiDou frequencies standard.

 Choosing a DC input voltage for a GPSS External Power Option